Flow-augmentation III: Complexity dichotomy for Boolean CSPs parameterized by the number of unsatisfied constraints: Introduction

 \subsection{Technical overview}

 The technical work of the paper is divided into three parts.
-Theorem~\ref{ithm:gaifman}, i.e., the FPT algorithm for bijunctive languages $\Gamma$ where every relation $R \in \Gamma$ has a $2K_2$-free Gaifman graph; Theorem~\ref{ithm:arrow}, i.e., the FPT algorithm for IHS-B languages $\Gamma$ where every relation $R \in \Gamma$ has a $2K_2$-free arrow graph; and the completion of the dichotomy, where we prove that all other cases are trivial or hard.
-We begin with the algorithmic results.
+Theorem~\ref{ithm:gaifman}, i.e., the FPT algorithm for bijunctive languages $\Gamma$ where every relation $R \in \Gamma$ has a $2K_2$-free Gaifman graph, is proven in Section~\ref{sec:gaifman}; Theorem~\ref{ithm:arrow}, i.e., the FPT algorithm for IHS-B languages $\Gamma$ where every relation $R \in \Gamma$ has a $2K_2$-free arrow graph is proven in Section~\ref{sec:arrow}; and the completion of the dichotomy, where we prove that all other cases are trivial or hard, is presented in Section~\ref{sec:dichotomy}.
+We begin the overview with the algorithmic results.

-\paragraph{Graph problem.} In both our algorithmic results, we cast the problem at hand as a graph separation problem, which we call \textsc{Generalized Bundled Cut}.
-An instance consists of \begin{itemize}[itemsep=0px] \item a directed multigraph $G$ with distinguished vertices $s,t \in V(G)$; \item a multiset $\pairs$ of subsets of $V(G)$, called \emph{clauses}; \item a family $\bundles$ of pairwise disjoint subsets of $E(G) \cup \pairs$, called \emph{bundles}, such that one bundle does not contain two copies of the same arc or clause; \item a parameter $k$; \item in the weighted variant, additionally a weight function $\weight : \bundles \to \mathbb{Z}_+$ and a weight budget $W \in \mathbb{Z}_+$. \end{itemize} We seek a set $Z \subseteq E(G)$ that is an $st$-cut (i.e., cuts all paths from $s$ to $t$).
+\paragraph{Graph problem.} In both our algorithmic results, we cast the problem at hand as a graph separation problem that we call \textsc{Generalized Bundled Cut}.
+An instance consists of \begin{itemize}[itemsep=0px] \item a directed multigraph $G$ with distinguished vertices $s,t \in V(G)$; \item a multiset $\pairs$ of subsets of $V(G)$, called \emph{clauses}; \item a family $\bundles$ of pairwise disjoint subsets of $E(G) \cup \pairs$, called \emph{bundles}, such that one bundle does not contain two copies of the same arc or clause; \item a parameter $k$; \item in the weighted variant, additionally a weight function $\weight \colon \bundles \to \mathbb{Z}_+$ and a weight budget $W \in \mathbb{Z}_+$. \end{itemize} We seek a set $Z \subseteq E(G)$ that is an $st$-cut (i.e., cuts all paths from $s$ to $t$).
 An edge $e$ is \emph{violated} by $Z$ if $e \in Z$ and a clause $C \in \pairs$ is \emph{violated} by $Z$ if all elements of $C$ are reachable from $s$ in $G-Z$ (i.e., a clause is a request to separate at least one of the elements from $s$).
-A bundle is \emph{violated} if any of its elements is violated.
+A bundle is \emph{violated} if at least one of its elements is violated.
 An edge, a clause, or a bundle is \emph{satisfied} if it is not violated.
 An edge or a clause is \emph{soft} if it is in a bundle and \emph{crisp} otherwise.
 We seek an $st$-cut $Z$ that satisfies all crisp edges and clauses, and violates at most $k$ bundles (and whose total weight is at most $W$ in the weighted variant).
 An instance is \emph{$\maxarity$-bounded} if every clause is of size at most $\maxarity$ and, for every $B \in \bundles$, the set of vertices involved in the elements of $B$ is of size at most $\maxarity$.